xiang578/obsidian-html/README.md

 Here you can add metadata, link to CSS-files and add unified headers/footers to all the pages.
 [Here's](https://github.com/kmaasrud/brain/blob/master/template.html) an example of how I use the template function on my own hosted vault.

+### Local browsing

+Most web-servers do not need the `.html` file extension in URLs to find the correct file.
+However, that might be needed when browsing the converted vault locally.
+If you experience issues with this or want all links to have a `.html` extension, just add this option:

+    obsidian-html <vault> -e

 ### TeX support via KaTeX

 By loading KaTeX in the HTML template and initializing it with `$` and `$$` as delimiters, you will have TeX support on the exported documents.